chpc-tech-eval/scc/tutorial4/README.md

 > [!NOTE]
 > You will need to work on your or laptop to complete this section, not on your head node nor compute node.

 You are able to score bonus points for this tutorial by submitting a visualisation of your **adh_cubic** benchmark run.
-Follow the instructions below to accomplish this and upload the visualisation.
+Follow the instructions below to accomplish this and upload the visualization.

 Download and install the VMD visualization tool by selecting the correct version for your operating system.
 For example, for a Windows machine with an Nvidia GPU select the “Windows OpenGL, CUDA” option.
 You may need to register on the website.